 - Use your favorite brand/type of milk!

-- Add a little sprinkle of cinnamon on the top, or some whipped cream.
+- Add a little sprinkle of cinnamon on the top, or some Vanilla Sweet Cream Cold Foam.

 All the articles I read online highly recommended to get the drink with Oatly - a popular oat milk brand.
 That's exactly what I did when I went to Starbucks - convenient since I'm lactose intolerant - and it just tasted like regular ol' burnt espresso to me.